d-antal/coffee-corner-javase/README.md

    Coffee Corner Java SE app description
    --------------------------------------
+   Please find the use cases (saved choices) in the ProductSelectionUseCases file to see the required steps and the expected results.

    Customers can register and collect points for discount.
-The fifth orange juice is free.
+The fifth beverage is free.
 Points can be collected in one or more transactions.
    The customers need to choose between 1.
 "Registered customer" and 2.
 "New customer" options when the Coffee Corner app starts.
 In case of a new customer the app creates a new customer ID when the customer pays.
 This Registered customer ID is saved and needs to be used later in order to collect points for the discount and/or to login as a "Registered customer".